wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 1. Select the appropriate <a href="#Subscription">Subscription</a>.
 1. Type your Resource group name using your organization's naming conventions:

+   PROTIP: Include the region code in the Resource Group Name.

    Subscription code, etc.

-   PROTIP: Resource groups have a flat structure: they cannot be nested.
+   PROTIP: Resource groups have a flat structure: they cannot be nested like Management Groups.

    Deleting a resource group results in deletion of all resources contained within it.
 So resource groups make it easy to remove a set of resources at once.
 That's great for non-production environments.

    ### Region = Location

-1. View briefings on CLI Bash or Storage (if you haven't already), then list regions:
+1. OPTIONAL: View briefings on CLI Bash or Storage (if you haven't already), then list regions:

    <pre><strong>az account list-locations -o table
    </strong></pre>